Atlanta Police Scanner: The Civil Rights City Goes Dark

 Fulton County

 EncryptedHome to Atlanta proper.
 Fulton County Sheriff and Atlanta PD are fully encrypted.
-Over 1 million residents with zero scanner access to police communications.
+More than 1 million residents have zero scanner access to police communications.

 Gwinnett County